LibertyDSNP/spec/pages/Roadmap.md

 ## Introduction

-This document represents Roadmap for DSNP and related specifications.
+This document represents the Roadmap for DSNP and related specifications.
-Roadmap may not reflect current priorities and is subject to change.
+The Roadmap may not reflect current priorities and is subject to change.

 ## Completed